SotirisTouliopoulos/dingo/README.md

 - `dissimilarity_matrix` is a distance matrix created from the `cluster_corr_reactions` function.
 - `reactions` is a list with the reactions names.
 - `plot_labels` is a variable that defines, whether the reaction names will appear in the x-axis.
-- `t` defines a height threshold to cut the dendrogram and color the created clusters accordingly.
+- `t` defines a threshold that cuts the dendrogram at a specific height and colors the occuring clusters accordingly.
-- `linkage` defines the type of linkage. `single`, `average`, `complete`, `ward` are available linkage types.
+- `linkage` defines the type of linkage.
+Available linkage types are: `single`, `average`, `complete`, `ward`.

+All the dendrograms and graphs in this page are created from correlation matrices of the E. coli core model.

-This is a dendrogram created from the `plot_dendrogram` function from a correlation matrix of the E. coli core model with no cutoffs:
+This is a dendrogram created from the `plot_dendrogram` function from a correlation matrix without pearson filtering:
 ![dendrogram_no_cutoffs.png](/img/dendrogram_no_cutoffs.png)

-This is a dendrogram from the same correlation matrix but with `pearson_cutoff = 0.99`:
+This is a dendrogram from the same correlation matrix with `pearson_cutoff = 0.99`:
 ![dendrogram_pearson.png](/img/dendrogram_pearson.png)

 Far distinct clusters are observed.
-Graphs will reveal if these clusters interact with other clusters or reaction.
+Graphs will reveal if these clusters interact with other clusters or reactions.

 ## Graphs

 - Graph creation based on outlier clusters might reveal possible reaction networks.
-- These networks can be filtered to positive or negative correlations networks.
+- These networks can be filtered to subnetworks with only positive or negative correlations.

 I implemented a `graph_corr_matrix` function that takes as input a correlation matrix and creates network graphs from it.
+Except from the initial graph, this function splits the graph into subgraphs.
+If the nodes from a subgraph appear in distinct clusters, then the subgraph and its layout are returned.

 Example of calling the `graph_corr_matrix` function: